DJ Afrojack Sued For $25M By Ex-Girlfriend: Citing Suicide Threats And Controlling Behavior

 DJ Afrojack is being sued by his ex-girlfriend for $25 million for reported suicide threats and aggressively controlling behavior.
 The music star was served legal papers that are claiming he should have to pay for the way he treated his former girlfriend throughout their relationship.

-Afrojack’s ex-girlfriend, Lauren Meditz is seeking $25 million in damages from her so-called “boyfriend from hell,” according to Radar Online.
+Afrojack’s ex-girlfriend, Lauren Meditz, is seeking $25 million in damages from her so-called “boyfriend from hell,” according to Radar Online.

 Meditz met Afrojack, whose real name is Nick Van de Wall, through a mutual friend.
 Lauren is accusing the DJ of being controlling and of fraud in the filing.